Meadowmount Chamber Music

 Individual instruction is only one part of the Meadowmount curriculum.
 By placing special emphasis on chamber music, instead of orchestral studies, Meadowmount gives students the opportunity to learn collaborative skills in small ensembles to which each member’s contribution is vitally important.
 Many chamber groups are featured in our Concert Hall and off-campus performances throughout the summer.
 Some are selected through the Meadowmount Chamber Music Competition held each summer.

-Chamber music scholarships are available for experienced chamber music performers.
 For more information go to Scholarships.

 Students must meet certain standards of performance, must arrive on time, and be a full time student to participate in the chamber music program.
 The quality of performance of your recorded excerpts will determine your chamber music assignment.
 Chamber group placement is subject to change.